 The most common challenge to a search warrant lies in a California Penal Code 1538.5 PC motion to suppress evidence.
 This motion may be filed if you wish to (1) recover seized evidence, or (2) exclude seized evidence from your trial.
 A California criminal defense attorney may file an “unreasonable search and seizure” Penal Code 1538.5 motion based on any of the following facts:

 - that the California search warrant was insufficient on its face (this issue could also be raised in a motion to quash the warrant)

 - that there was no probable cause to issue the search warrant (raised in either a motion to quash or traverse)

-- that the seized property or other evidence was not specifically described in the search warrant (for example, the officers found evidence in your garage but the warrant limited the search to your home)
+- that the seized property or other evidence was not specifically described in the search warrant (for example, the officers seized non-deadly weapons when the warrant specifically said deadly weapons)

 - that the execution of the search warrant was illegal.64

 If any part of the search was unlawful, any discovered evidence will typically be excluded under this section.
 As Darrell York, one of Ventura’s top criminal defense attorneys and a former Glendale police officer puts, “This ‘exclusionary rule’ is one of the most powerful defenses available.”